 Actually, LingQ and Duolingo are very different from each other in terms of content, even though they both aim to teach languages online.
 Duolingo is based on translation between two languages, LingQ, on the other hand, is based on immersion in the language with the help of authentic materials created for native speakers.

 If you want to be able to communicate in your target language in a relatively shorter time or let’s say you want to master your communicative language skills, then the LingQ would be a perfect match for you.

 But, if you are a beginner who wants to learn general rules of grammar as well as vocabulary at a slow pace, then Duolingo would be suitable for you.

 Still couldn’t find what you are looking for?
 Maybe wondering what are the LingQ alternatives out there?
 We’ve got you!
 Give this amazing language app below a try!

 If you are still feeling indecisive about which app is the best for you, here is another great language app for you: The Ling App!

 It has a gamified teaching method with interactive language practices and activities.
 You can master your new language with all aspects such as reading, writing, listening, and speaking by using the Ling App for only 10 minutes a day.
 I guarantee that you will become much more motivated to learn a new language thanks to this app.
-You can get the Ling App from both the App Store and Play Store.
-What's more, is that you can try it out for free!
+You can get the Ling App from both the App Store or Play Store.
+What’s more, is that you can try it out for free!